63Klabs/atlantis-cfn-configuration-repo-for-serverless-deployments/application-starters/README.md

 # Application Infrastructure Starter Examples

-> Note: This repository of examples is still being developed.
-If you have specific questions please reach out to me.

-The Atlantis Pipeline template for AWS CodePipeline can be used to deploy many serverless solutions.
+The Atlantis starter templates can be used to deploy many serverless solutions.

-> For your first deployment using Atlantis, it is recommend you use the [Basic API Gateway Lambda Node.js](./00-basic-apigw-lambda-nodejs/) application template.
+> For your first deployment using Atlantis, it is recommend you use the [00 Basic API Gateway Lambda Node.js](./00-basic-apigw-lambda-nodejs/) application starter.

-It is recommended you deploy the templates and applications AS-IS.
+Deploy the templates and applications AS-IS.
 After a successful deployment, you may then modify the code as needed.

 Once you have explored the basic application, you can proceed to use the starter applications listed below.
 Each utilize the [@chadkluck/cache-data npm package](https://www.npmjs.com/package/@chadkluck/cache-data) written and maintained by the same developer of this repository.
 The Cache-Data package includes functions to quickly implement routing, logging, monitoring, endpoint caching, and more.